cfriedline/cfriedline.github.com/content/2013-in-review.md

 The weather for sampling the next day could not have been better - sunny and warm!
 Finally, we had the weather I thought we'd have for the entire trip.
 Out of time, we needed to get back to Richmond by Friday evening.
-We left Sam Houston Jones, had boudin/cracklin' dinner at [Best Stop](http://www.yelp.com/biz/best-stop-supermarket-the-scott?nb=1) in Scott, LA (that's to the guy at Botsky's for the tip!), set up camp at some place in Mississippi about 1/3 of the way home, and drove the remainder on Friday.
+We left Sam Houston Jones, had boudin/cracklin' dinner at [Best Stop](http://www.yelp.com/biz/best-stop-supermarket-the-scott?nb=1) in Scott, LA (thanks to the guy at Botsky's for the tip!), set up camp at some place in Mississippi about 1/3 of the way home, and drove the remainder on Friday.
 This trip yielded some new insights as well:

 1. Going into the field with someone else is much more fun and enjoyable than going alone.